 Fire Emblem: Awakening features both paid DLC as well as free DLC available through SpotPass.
 Over SpotPass, players can download special DLC battles in which the player's forces are pitted against characters from past Fire Emblem games.
 Special versions of past characters can also be downloaded at a cost.

-The first character who became available over DLC was Prince Marth from the original Fire Emblem: Ankoku Ryu to Hikari no Tsurugi.
-The game's DLC maps have been released on a weekly basis, with typically two new DLC maps being released each week.
-While not all of these maps have new characters to recruit in them, they all feature unique locations and dialogue, and many of them feature unique audio tracks as well.
+The first character who became available over DLC was Prince Marth from the original Fire Emblem: Ankoku Ryu to Hikari no Tsurugi., who becomes unlocked for the player's use upon completing the DLC map "Champions of Yore 1".
+Other characters are unlocked similarly by completing DLC battles for the first time.
+Not all DLC maps feature unlockable characters as rewards, but all feature unique locations and dialogue, and many of them feature unique audio tracks as well.

-While the returning Spotpass characters are recruitable after a short battle or by paying them a sum of gold, the recruitable Awakening-based characters are a bit more complicated.
-These Spotpass characters add new, unique maps and full paralogues to the game, only accessable after the player has completed chapter 25.
-Some of these characters will join upon successful completion of their Paralogue, but others have more complex requirements to meet before they'll join the player's team.
-Not all of the Spotpass content is readily available, however, and will be released over time.
+While the returning SpotPass characters are recruitable after a short battle or by paying them a sum of gold, the recruitable Awakening-based characters are a bit more complicated.
+These SpotPass characters add new, unique maps and full paralogues to the game that are only accessible after the player has completed the main storyline.
+Some of these characters will join upon successful completion of their paralogue, but others have more complex requirements to meet before they'll join the player's team.

-While the characters from the paid DLC content have new, unique character portraits done by guest artists, the returning Spotpass characters have portraits based on art dating back to when their games were originally released- some of these being of dubious quality.
-However, none of these characters have unique in-game models.
-They're all slightly modified versions of the player's custom Avatar character, with whatever hairstyle is closest to appropriate chosen and changed to the correct color.
-This is more obvious on some characters than on others, especially if they have an unorthodox appearance or outfit.
-Additionally, none of the DLC or Spotpass characters from previous Fire Emblem titles have any ability to be involved in the game's support system.
+Additionally, none of the DLC or SpotPass characters from previous Fire Emblem titles are implemented in the game's support system.
 While they can be paired up with other units in combat and provide some stat bonuses, they can never rank up their relationships and have no unique dialogue for interacting with other characters.
 They also have no voice clips during combat.
 Finally, some of these returning characters have had their starting classes changed to fit within Awakening's class structure, with some changes being more dramatic than others.
 For example, Nephenee begins as a soldier in Path of Radiance before promoting into halberdier (and eventually sentinel in Radiant Dawn).
 Because Awakening does not feature these classes, Nephenee's default base class has been changed to knight.

 The recruitable Awakening-based characters, however, don't follow these rules.
 All of them have unique voice clips, models, and support rank options.
 Many of them can even be selected as a romantic partner for the player's custom Avatar character, and pass on unique abilities to their children.